andreas-kupries/aktive/doc/ref/generator_virtual.md

 Syntax: __aktive image from sparse deltas__  (param value)...

-Returns single-band depth image where pixels are set to white at exactly the specified points.
-Differently to `sparse points` the points are specified as linear distances from the origin.
+Returns a single-band image where pixels are set to white at exactly the specified points.
+In contrast to `sparse points` the points are specified as linear distances from the origin.

 The height is infered from the points